How the mutuelle (public health insurance fund) works in Belgium

 • your national registration number (obtained when you register at the commune)

-• proof of employment, student enrollment, or other income status
+• proof of employment, student enrollment, or other social security status

 After submitting your application — either online, by post, or in person — you’ll receive confirmation of membership and an insurance card or stickers to use when requesting reimbursements.
 From this point, you’re officially part of the Belgian public health insurance system.